Visyond/website-hugo/site/content/testvideohome/testvideohome.md

     text: Real Estate
   - image: /img/home/visForColumn3/industry4.png
     text: Insurance
-WhyVisyondHeader: What Is Visyond
+WhyVisyondHeader: Why Visyond?
 WhyVisyondText: >-
-  Visyond is a secure Excel-compatible spreadsheet modeling, auditing, analysis and interactive reporting software that will aid your decision making and planning process.<br><br>Visyond works in the browser, is Excel-compatible with a familiar spreadsheet interface, and can be deployed on-premise.<br><br>
+  Visyond is a secure Excel-compatible spreadsheet modeling, auditing, analysis and interactive reporting software that will aid your decision making and planning process.<br><br>Visyond works in the browser, is Excel-compatible with a familiar spreadsheet interface, and can be deployed on-premise.
 WhyVisyondImage: /img/Why Visond Inforgraphic 3 v4 short.png
 solvesList:
   - image: /img/home/solvesList/Group89.png